damiendevienne/taxonomy-fr/README.md

 # Goal of this project
 The aim of this repository is to propose an up-to-date correspondance between latin and vernacular french names for as many taxa as possible.
-This is used in lifemap-fr.
+This is used for the [french version of the Lifemap Explorer of the tree of Life](http://lifemap-fr.univ-lyon1.fr)

+# Dataset produced
+Using the three data sources listed below (GBIF, INPN and wikidata), we recover vernacular names for 140 538 distinct taxa.

 # Data sources and retrieval strategies